 The Company's access to its Canadian properties is dependent on climate and weather conditions.
 The Brabant property in Saskatchewan is accessible all year round.
-Typically, properties in Ontario are generally accessible all year round.
 All projects in Québec can be accessed from January to September as weather limits the activities during other times of the year.